The world's 3rd most-cited Physiology journal

 PMCID: all published articles receive a PMCID

-Clinical and Translational Physiology welcomes submissions of the following article types: Brief Research Report, Case Report, Clinical Trial, Correction, Data Report, Editorial, Hypothesis and Theory, Methods, Mini Review, Opinion, Original Research, Perspective, Policy and Practice Reviews, Protocols, Review, Specialty Grand Challenge, Systematic Review and Technology Report.
+Clinical and Translational Physiology welcomes submissions of the following article types: Brief Research Report, Clinical Trial, Correction, Data Report, Editorial, Hypothesis and Theory, Methods, Mini Review, Opinion, Original Research, Perspective, Policy and Practice Reviews, Review, Specialty Grand Challenge, Systematic Review and Technology and Code.

 All manuscripts must be submitted directly to the section Clinical and Translational Physiology, where they are peer-reviewed by the Associate and Review Editors of the specialty section.